 Example: A value of 60 will give a speed of 60degrees per 100msec which is equivalent to center-to max in 100msec.
 Most servos are rated at ~60degrees/0.1sec, so a speed > 60 will have no affect on most servos.
-A value of 30 should be approx twice as slow as a typical servo.
+A value of 30 should be approximately twice as slow as a typical servo.

-8.2.3 Virtual channel configuration
+8.2.2 Virtual channel configuration

 If you press ENT on a virtual channel a keyboard screen is shown where you may edit the default name.
-You can touch each character, or use L/R/UP/DN buttons followed by 'ENT' to select.
+Use the left, right, up and down buttons then press ENT to select each character.

-8.2.4 Simple Template
+8.2.3 Simple Template